banner image

 When to Seek Help for Anxiety

-Women and childbearing people experience a postpartum period even if they do not come home with a baby; and pregnancy loss can be a risk factor for grief, postpartum depression, anxiety, OCD, PTSD, and psychosis.
+Childbearing people experience a postpartum period even if they do not come home with a baby; and pregnancy loss can be a risk factor for grief, postpartum depression, anxiety, OCD, PTSD, and psychosis.

-Men, and non-childbearing partners, are also at risk for postpartum mental health issues.
+Men and non-childbearing partners, are also at risk for postpartum mental health issues.

 This information is relevant for couples of all orientations.
 Adoptive parents, and those using IVF and surrogacy, are similarly at risk for developing postpartum mental health diagnoses.